stefaniafresca/stefaniafresca-academic/content/authors/admin/_index.md

 first_name: Alice
 email: stefania.fresca@polimi.it
 ---
-Alice Wu is a assistant professor at the MOX (Laboratory for Modeling and Scientific Computing) at Politecnico di Milano.
+Stefania Fresca is a assistant professor at MOX (Laboratory for Modeling and Scientific Computing) at Politecnico di Milano.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}